 The vessel is capable of operating under all weather and traffic conditions, both during the day and at night.
 It can sustain Sea State 5 at wind speeds of 21k and wave heights of approximately 6ft.
 It can also withstand Sea State 7 with wave heights of 20ft.

 Yacht builder Christensen Shipyards was contracted to build the ACTUV prototype under the supervision of Oregon Iron Works.
 The vessel was later moved to the latter’s owner Vigor Industrial at the Portland shipyard.

-Carnegie Mellon University (CMU), in partnership with the National Robotics Engineering Center (NREC), will develop autonomy system for the ACTUV.
-The National Aeronautics and Space Administration's (NASA) Jet Propulsion Lab will support autonomy capabilities of the vessel.
+Carnegie Mellon University (CMU), in partnership with the National Robotics Engineering Center (NREC), will develop an autonomy system for the ACTUV.
+The National Aeronautics and Space Administration’s (NASA) Jet Propulsion Lab will support the autonomy capabilities of the vessel.